Buying real estate in Valletta?

 Insights

-• Valletta gross rental yields hover around 3.5% to 4.5% in 2026, which is slightly below Malta's national average of 4.05% because purchase prices carry a heritage premium that rents don't fully offset.
+• Valletta gross rental yields in 2026 sit around 3.5% to 4.8%, which is lower than Sliema or St Julian's because Valletta purchase prices bake in a heritage scarcity premium that compresses returns.

 Can I legally rent out a property in Valletta as a foreigner right now?